muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

 \end{aligned}
 $$

-The process of repeatedly exponentiating an integer is called _tetration_.
+The process of repeatedly exponentiating an integer to build a power tower like above is called _tetration_.
 You can guess this will lead to really large numbers quickly.
 Consider $A(2, 5)$ and $A(2,6)$:

 $$
 \begin{aligned}